writing

 Codenames

-Once a codename takes hold, it has a funny way of sticking around.
-It gets thrown around the office, typed into emails, and even added to documentation.
-Before you know it, that codename has become part of your project’s very identity.
-Trying to change it later can feel like convincing your colleagues to call you by a new nickname.
+Once a codename takes hold, it sticks.
+It gets thrown around the office, typed into emails, added to documentation.
+Soon it becomes part of the project’s identity.
+Changing it later feels like convincing colleagues to call you by a new nickname.

-But here’s the thing: codenames often outlive their original scope.
-That compact little service you christened “Hermes” might one day grow into a sprawling system that handles everything from user authentication to data synchronization.
-As your project evolves, its codename remains constant, even if its meaning morphs over time.
+Codenames often outlive their original scope.
+That compact service you christened “Hermes” might grow into a sprawling system handling everything from user authentication to data synchronization.
+The codename stays constant even as its meaning morphs.

-So how do you choose a codename that can stand the test of time and growth?
-It’s a bit like picking a tattoo design - you want something that will still look good and make sense years down the line, even as your interests and style change.
-It’s a challenge, but with a bit of foresight and creativity, it’s definitely doable.
+How do you choose a codename that stands the test of time?
+Like picking a tattoo — you want something that still makes sense years later, even as your interests change.

 These are my guidelines when choosing a codename: